LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

     - Hardware problems
 - By mutual agreement before the match starts, captains may increase this limit to a higher specific number
   - This agreement must be documented in writing
-  - L7 recommends no more than 5 restarts per team per match series to maintain reasonable match durations
+  - More than 5 restarts per team is not recommended to maintain reasonable match durations
+  - Staff may force this number to stay as maximum 5 for broadcasting purposes
 - Server-wide technical issues do not count against a team's restart limit
   - A server-wide issue is defined as an event where all players are simultaneously disconnected
   - These are considered official server problems outside of individual team control